Alpha Progression

 Muscle soreness

 Delayed Onset Muscle Soreness (DOMS), often known as muscle soreness, is a typical side effect of strength training and other types of exercise.
-It is the ache and stiffness that follows a workout a day or two later.
-Microtears in the muscle fibers during challenging or severe activities lead to DOMS.
+It is the ache and stiffness that develops a day or two after a workout.
+Microtears in the muscle fibers during challenging or intense activities can lead to DOMS.

-It's crucial to gradually increase your volume and intensity to avoid too much muscle soreness.
+It's crucial to gradually increase your volume and intensity when training to avoid too much muscle soreness.
 This means you should not jump straight into heavy lifting without first building your strength and endurance.
-You can provide your muscles time to adjust and lower your risk of injury by gradually increasing the volume and intensity of your workouts.
+You should instead provide your muscles with time to adjust and lower your risk of injury by gradually increasing the volume and intensity of your workouts from week to week.

 Avoiding frequent exercise variation is another approach to prevent muscle soreness.
 Maintaining a regular exercise schedule is crucial since your body will adjust to the exercises and be better equipped to bear the stress of the training.
 This will lessen the possibility of experiencing muscle soreness.